stele1 Spec

 a placeholder photo flagged for replacement

-this probably _shouldn't_ be used because in most catalogs, because it's the default assumption for stele1 photos
+this probably shouldn't be used because in most catalogs it's the default assumption for stele1 photos

 Fields (photo.fields)

-a set of fields and their values. fields are useful to describe the climb in a somewhat-standard way.
+a set of fields and their values. fields are useful to describe the photo in a somewhat-standard way.

 Examples